-The course is based on the international IREB curriculum, but has been adapted to the needs of system and product development and additional topics added where required.
+The course has been adapted to the needs of system and product development and additional topics added where required.
 You will gain an in-depth understanding of requirements engineering methods.
 In regulated environments in particular, these methods, together with traceability of requirements, are now an essential element of the requirements engineering process.

 The first day focuses on basic principles and the application of methods for identifying and documenting requirements.
 The second day deals with verification, management and testing of requirements, including practical exercises, and will also look at tools.